satya2009rta/pestel/README.md

 ```

 Inputs/Outputs:
-- STDIN: description of a parity game in extended-HOA/pgsolver format or description of a generalized parity game in pgsolver format
+- STDIN: description of a (generalized) parity game in extended-HOA/pgsolver format
 - STDOUT: a winning strategy template

 The possible OPTIONs are as follows: